 Step 3: Decide your continuous auditing frequency

-How The ROAR Platform Helps With Continuous Auditing
+How ZenGRC Helps With Continuous Auditing

 For example, as part of the system-of-record dashboard, organizations have at-a-glance insight into the percentage of controls finalized and a portion of controls mapped to a particular framework.

-GRC automation allows organizations to focus on the fundamental compliance issues while eliminating the tedious tasks that often make compliance feel like a burden.
-Not only does this help compliance officers feel more effective at their jobs, it also makes organizations more efficient at the ongoing task of governance and continuous monitoring.
+GRC automation allows organizations to focus on fundamental compliance issues while eliminating the tedious tasks that often make compliance feel like a burden.
+Not only does this help compliance officers feel more effective at their jobs, but it also makes organizations more efficient at the ongoing task of governance and continuous compliance monitoring.